This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We took a walk through the rainforest and then jumped aboard the steam train for a ride around the property, through the rainforest gardens and past the sugar fields to learn all about the ginger factory that started as in Buderim as Buderim ginger with ginger beer.

-I was sure to grab an ice cold one from the fridge on the way out.
+I was sure to grab an ice-cold one from the fridge on the way out.
 It was delicious.
-Years ago I would have shuddered at the thought of drinking one of those, now it’s the only soda drink I treat myself with every now and then.
+Years ago I would have shuddered at the thought of drinking one of those, now it’s the only soda drink I treat myself to every now and then.

 Always try things first before casting judgement Kalyra!

 My true favourite experience was the Bee Talk.
 We’re now all in love with bees.
 Seriously.
-The had bee keeper almost had us signing up to become bee keepers and find our Zen.
+The beekeeper almost had us signing up to become beekeepers and find our Zen.

 In case you didn’t know, without the bees life would be dead within a few weeks.
 The bees are responsible for our food.

 Love the bees.
 Look after them.
 If you can’t keep a hive and make your own honey, then plant lots of flowers and don’t waste water.